Tynwald Day

 Tynwald Day (Laa Tinvaal) is the National Day of the Isle of Man, usually observed on 5 July (if this is a Saturday or Sunday, then on the following Monday).

 On this day, the Island's legislature, Tynwald, meets at St John's, instead of its usual meeting place in Douglas.
 The session is held partly in the Royal Chapel of St John the Baptist and partly in the open air on the adjacent Tynwald Hill (a small artificial mound).
 The meeting, which dates back to the 10th century, is known as Midsummer Court.
 It is attended by members of the two branches of Tynwald: the House of Keys and the Legislative Council.
-The Lieutenant Governor, the representative of the Lord of Mann, presides except on the occasions when the Lord of Mann or another member of the British Royal Family is present.
+The Lieutenant Governor, the representative of the Lord of Mann, presides except on the occasions when the Lord of Mann or another member of the British royal family is present.

 All bills that have received Royal Assent are promulgated on Tynwald Day; any Act of Tynwald which is not so promulgated within 18 months of passage ceases to have effect.
 Other proceedings include the presentation of petitions and the swearing in of certain public officials.

 Date

 Tynwald Day had traditionally been held on 24 June, which is the feast day of St John the Baptist and also Midsummer's Day.
 In 1753, the Isle of Man legislated to replace the Julian Calendar with the Gregorian Calendar after Great Britain had done so in the previous year; making a difference of 11 days.
 But the legislation retained the Julian Calendar for the purpose of determining Tynwald Day: it provided that "Midsummer Tynwald Court shall be holden and kept ... upon or according to the same natural Days upon or according to which the same should have been so kept or holden ... in case this Act had never been made."
 Hence Tynwald Day occurred on 24 June in the Julian Calendar, but on 5 July according to the Gregorian Calendar.
 It was not subsequently moved back to 7 July, even though the Gregorian Calendar is now 13 days ahead of the Julian Calendar as the Gregorian Calendar had no leap day in 1800 or 1900.
-If 5 July falls on a Saturday or Sunday, Tynwald Day is normally celebrated on the next Monday, as happened in 2008, 2009 and 2020.
+If 5 July falls on a Saturday or Sunday, Tynwald Day is normally celebrated on the next Monday, as happened (among other years) in 2008, 2009, 2014, 2015, 2020 and 2025.

 In 1979, Tynwald celebrated its millennium with a year-long festival of events showcasing Tynwald as the world's "oldest continuous parliament".
-This included building a replica Viking longship called Odin's Raven which recreated the early Norse voyages from Norway to the Isle of Man; the ship landed at Peel Beach on Tynwald Day 1979.
+This included building a replica Viking longship called Odin's Raven, which recreated the early Norse voyages from Norway to the Isle of Man; the ship landed at Peel Beach on Tynwald Day 1979.

 In 2020, due to Covid-19, the fair and market were cancelled, and only the legal proceedings took place.